George was born on March 1, 2002, and was

 fed on a bottle for six weeks before being weaned.

-George is a wether.
+George was a wether.
 He was castrated (neutered)

 so he could be sold as a pet or grazer.
 He hurt his leg at the